maltaisn/svg-equations/README.md

 vector editor like Inkscape, or an optimizer like SVGO.

 This was primarily aimed to be used with [Desmos](https://www.desmos.com/calculator).
-Equations with latex formatting can be copy-pasted directly in the calculator.
+Equations with latex formatting can be copy-pasted directly in the calculator, and it is possible to generate a script used to set some basic styling on equations.

 ![Desmos preview](example/image.png)